Home Electrification and Appliance Rebates (HEAR)

 Different states have different criteria

-Each state has the ability to distribute the rebate money in different ways based on how they design the program.
+Each state will distribute the rebate money in different ways based on how they design the program.
 We can’t guarantee whether you’re eligible for rebates or how much you may get back.

 Your state may take available funds and split them equally between low- and moderate-income households, or they may set aside a larger percentage of the funds for lower-income households.
 In some states, it is likely that all of the rebate money will be set aside for low-income households and moderate-income households will not qualify.